badboy/fnordig.de/_posts/2022-01-31-how-we-ship-ios-libraries.md

 We simply interpolate the result of `shipping_rust_addition(30, 1)` into the string displayed.

-Once we compile and run it in the simulator we succeeded:
+Once we compile and run it in the simulator we see we've succeeded at satisfying our premise:

 > Show a non-interactive message to the user with data from a Rust library.